The Most Extensive Lingopie Review [Full Feature Breakdown]

 Lingopie is an online language platform & app where you learn languages by watching native content.

-Think TV shows, web-series, movies, and TV programs, similar to Netflix, Disney+, Hulu, MAX, Showtime, and other streaming services.
+Think TV shows, web-series, movies, and TV programs, similar to Netflix, Disney Plus, Hulu, MAX, Showtime, and other streaming services.

 They use interactable dual-language subtitles, flashcards, audio slow-down, and several other handy features, making it a breeze to learn languages using this content.